 According to the IRS, it’s important to determine the status of every individual you hire for the sake of tax purposes.
 Consider the below factors in determining whether the person is an employee or a contractor:

-Methods of working
+Methods of Working

 If the individual you hired works independently without needing your guidance, then you’re probably dealing with a 1099 worker.
 You can consider an individual as an independent worker if the knowledge, methodology, tools, etc are entirely up to them.

-Degree of control
+Degree of Control

-The individual considered as an employee when you can schedule the working hours.
+The individual is considered as an employee when you can schedule the working hours.
 If the degree of control of work depends on the individual, then the individual will be a 1099 contractor.

-Length of the relationship
+Length of The Relationship